-The Mallee Highland Management Zone is located within the Murray Group Limestone.
-Although this is a Confined Aquifer in the Mallee PWA, it becomes unconfined in the Peake, Roby and Sherlock PWA and is the same underground water resource.
-The Annual Allocation Volume has been assessed to be 1,215 ML/year.
+The Mallee Highland Management Zone is located within the Murray Group limestone.
+Although this is a confined aquifer in the Mallee PWA, it becomes unconfined in the Peake, Roby and Sherlock PWA and is the same underground water resource.
+The annual allocation volume has been assessed to be 1,215 ML/year.
 Extraction at 1,215 ML/year is not expected to cause adverse impacts to the underground water resource.

-4.3.2 | Confined Aquifer
+4.3.2 Confined aquifer

-The capacity of the resource within the Confined Aquifer is limited by the potential for damage to the aquifer by excessive reduction in underground water pressure levels.
-The Confined Aquifer can be damaged in either or both of the following two ways:
+The capacity of the resource within the confined aquifer is limited by the potential for damage to the aquifer by excessive reduction in underground water pressure levels.
+The confined aquifer can be damaged by:

-- collapse of the overlying confining layer - increase in underground water salinity.
+- collapse of the overlying confining layer, or - increase in underground water salinity.

-The Confined Aquifer can be irreversibly damaged if extraction becomes too excessive and underground water pressure levels are lowered below the overlying confining layer, causing depressurisation.
-This process can result in the fracturing of the confining layer and consolidation of the sands in the Confined Aquifer.
-The resultant damage will cause downward leakage of higher salinity underground water from the overlying Unconfined Aquifer and yield reduction.
+The confined aquifer can be irreversibly damaged if extraction becomes too excessive and underground water pressure levels are lowered below the overlying confining layer, causing depressurisation.
+This process can result in fracturing of the confining layer and consolidation of the sands in the confined aquifer.
+This will cause downward leakage of higher salinity underground water from the overlying unconfined aquifer and yield reduction.
 For depressurisation to occur in the Peake, Roby and Sherlock PWA, drawdowns in underground water pressure levels from pre-irrigation levels would need to be beyond 75m.

 An increase in underground water salinity can also cause damage to the aquifer.
 Prior to irrigation, underground water flowed from a region of low salinity in the east to one of high salinity in the west.
-Underground water pressure level decline caused by extraction within the Hundred of Peake has influenced the local underground water flow direction.
+Underground water pressure level decline caused by extraction within the Hundred of Peake has influenced the direction of underground water flow in the local area.
 Components of flow have reversed direction by moving toward the pumping centre from the south, west and northwest.
-Flow reversal from the west has the potential to damage the Confined Aquifer by inducing the movement of higher salinity water towards areas of low salinity in the east (Figure 5).
+Flow reversal from the west has the potential to damage the confined aquifer by inducing the movement of higher salinity water towards areas of low salinity in the east (Figure 5).
 The rate of underground water movement depends on the magnitude of the water pressure level decline, which is determined by the rate of extraction.

-The capacity of the Confined Aquifer has been assessed to be 2,168 ML/year.
-The potential effects that extraction from the Confined Aquifer has in relation to collapse of the overlying confining layer, and potential effects on underground water salinity, have been taken into account in setting the Annual Allocation Volume.
-Extraction at 2,168 ML/year is not expected to cause adverse impacts to the Confined Aquifer underground water resource.
+The capacity of the confined aquifer has been assessed to be 2,168 ML/year.
+The potential effects that extraction from the confined aquifer has in relation to collapse of the overlying confining layer, and potential effects on underground water salinity, have been taken into account in setting the annual allocation volume.
+Extraction at 2,168 ML/year is not expected to cause adverse impacts to the confined aquifer underground water resource.

-4.4 | Climate change
+4.4 Climate change

 Climate change presents a significant challenge to South Australia.
 The effects of climate change are not yet clearly understood and therefore predicting the consequences of climate change on water demand is difficult.
-The predicted increase in temperatures, together with predictions of low frequency and high intensity rainfall, is likely to lead to an increased demand for water and an associated increased length of irrigation seasons, potentially placing additional demand on underground water.
+The expected increase in temperatures, together with predictions of low frequency and high intensity rainfall, is likely to lead to an increased demand for water and an associated increase in the length of irrigation seasons.
+This will place additional demand on underground water.

-It is critical that water policy decision makers apply effective risk and adaptive management strategies and planning.
-Underground water resource condition thresholds for both water level and salinity will enable adaptive management in the event that climate change has an unforeseen adverse impact on the resource.
-Therefore, ongoing monitoring and technical investigations during the life of this Plan will be critical to reviewing the future sustainability of the underground water resource.
+It is critical that water policy decision makers plan for and apply effective risk and adaptive management strategies.
+Underground water resource condition thresholds for water level and salinity will enable adaptive management in the event that climate change has an unforeseen adverse impact on the resource.
+Ongoing monitoring and technical investigations during the life of this Plan will be critical to reviewing the future sustainability of the underground water resource.